Best Things to Do in Le Marais Paris

 Here, you can also eat the best falafels in Paris (L’As du Falafel but also Le Roi du Falafel).
 At number 10, there’s a beautiful secluded garden (Jardin des Rosiers) where you can eat your takeaway falafel.

 The Marché des Enfants Rouges is Paris’ oldest food market, created in 1615.
-Its name comes from the Hospice des Enfants Rouges located nearby.
+Its name (Red Children’s Market) comes from the Hospice des Enfants Rouges located nearby.
 The orphaned children were all dressed in red, a symbol of Christian charity.

 Join France Bucket List Facebook Group

-The Hôtel de Soubise is one of the most beautiful private mansions in Paris from the 18th century, with reception rooms decorated by Germain Boffrand and paintings by Boucher, Van Loo, Trémolière.
-This spectacular hôtel particulier or private mansion is the result of the merging of two oldest private mansions: Hôtel de Clisson (14th century) and Hôtel de Guise.
+The Hôtel de Soubise is one of the most beautiful private mansions in Paris, with reception rooms decorated by Germain Boffrand and paintings by Boucher, Van Loo, and Trémolière.
+This spectacular hôtel particulier or private mansion is the result of the merging of two oldest private mansions (XIV century): Hôtel de Clisson and Hôtel de Guise.

-The Hôtel de Soubise is the seat of the National Archives and the Armoire de Fer (the Iron Cabinet), containing some of France’s most important historical documents.
+The Hôtel de Soubise is the seat of the Musée des Archives Nationales (formerly known as Musée de l’Histoire de France) and the Armoire de Fer (the Iron Cabinet), containing some of France’s most important historical documents, which can be visited on rare occasions.

 The Hôtel de Soubise is surrounded by a beautiful secluded garden, which is ideal for a short break in the shade.